kevinz1194/Kidney-Transplant-Disparities/README.md

 ### 2. candidate_data_prep.Rmd
 Sets up dataset of all 2015-2020 kidney waitlist candidates from over 18 and excluding living donors from the SRTR (Scientific Registry of Transplant Recipients) CAND_KIPA raw data.
 Analysis is done at the registration level.

-EPTS score is based on the April 2022 guide available at: https://optn.transplant.hrsa.gov/media/pn1pt2bc/epts_guide.pdf. <br>
+EPTS score is based on the April 2022 guide available at: https://optn.transplant.hrsa.gov/media/pn1pt2bc/epts_guide.pdf.

 EPTS percentiles are based on the March 2022 Mapping Table, available at: https://optn.transplant.hrsa.gov/media/g3xfajp4/epts_mapping_table.pdf.

 Updated 2/16/23: Different dialysis time variables are created.
 Additional gender variable is added.